Updated May 9, 2025

 Avoiding the lose-lose situation

 Digital transformation is permeating all facets of business, making the private sector ever-more susceptible to cybercrime.
-Businesses experienced 31% more cyberattacks, on average, in 2021 versus 2020.9
+In 2023, 3 in 4 U.S. companies were at risk of a material cyberattack.9

 For the private sector, cyberattacks can result in catastrophic economic losses and irreparable damage to intangible assets like intellectual property and goodwill.
-Ransomware attacks grew 62% year over year in 2020 and another 105% in 2021.
-This trend was disrupted in 2022, with a 21% drop in ransomware year over year.
-While ransomware was on the decline in 2022, it was still ranked as a top threat.
-When asked what types of cyberattacks they’re most concerned about, 91% of survey respondents answered Ransomware.10 Companies facing such attacks must select from two losing options: paying out sizeable ransoms or forfeiting proprietary or customer data.
-In 2022, on average, affected companies spent over $800,000 per ransom payment and $1.4 million to remediate the economic and intangible impacts of an attack.11
+Ransomware attacks remained a major cybersecurity threat, with 493 million incidents reported in 2022, followed by a decline to 318 million in 2023.
+Despite this decrease, 2023 ranked as the third highest year on record, reinforcing ransomware’s position as a top cybersecurity threat.
+When asked what types of cyberattacks they’re most concerned about, 83% of survey respondents answered Ransomware.
+Companies facing such attacks must select from two losing options: paying out sizeable ransoms or forfeiting proprietary or customer data.
+In 2023, on average, affected companies spent approximately $400,000 per ransom payment and $1.8 million to remediate the economic and intangible impacts of an attack.10,11

 Business email compromise (BEC) attacks are potentially even more problematic.
 While chronically underreported, BEC attacks inflict the most financial damage.12 They are primarily conducted through phishing, an incredibly difficult tactic to defend against with every employee representing a vulnerability.
 BEC attacks open doors for additional cybercrimes, including ransomware, server intrusion, and encrypted threats.